 Yasmin says she has a particular interest in seeing photos from around Melbourne, having come from Newcastle, she feels she is getting an education of the City.
 Joy herself has photographed the Port extensively for her own art projects and so enjoys seeing how things have changed over time.
 Both agree that some of the most fascinating photos within the collection are the ones that feature interesting angles of boats on the harbour as well as showcasing fashions of decades past, and Joy is most interested in photos of the built environment.

 Many of the photos are undated and unlabeled, taken by photographers employed by the Trust.
-Part of the fun for researchers will be to look for clues in each image in order close order Definition Physical records can be ordered for viewing in PROV’s reading rooms.
-When a user orders a record, it is reserved solely for their use. to be able to pinpoint the era and location of each one.
+Part of the fun for researchers will be to look for clues in each image in order to be able to pinpoint the era and location of each one.

-The full suite of digitised images will be loaded to the website in the next six months.
+The full suite of digitised images will be loaded to the website in late 2020.
 In the meantime you can view some highlights via our social media channels.

 Thank you to all the volunteers who have been working on the digitisation of these images over the last few years.
 To learn more about volunteering at PROV visit the volunteers section of our website.